The Big Easy (film): Plot

 New Orleans police lieutenant Remy McSwain investigates the murder of a local mobster, leading police to suspect a war between two crime families.
 Anne Osborne, a state district attorney, arrives to investigate alleged police corruption.
 After seeing firsthand some unorthodox practices by Remy, Anne accuses him of being on the take.
 He argues that she lacks an understanding of how the system works in New Orleans for police.

 Despite Anne's suspicious and apprehensive feelings towards Remy, they form a romantic relationship.
 When Remy is allegedly caught accepting a payoff in an Internal Affairs sting, a furious Anne has to prosecute him.
 With Remy's fellow officers' assistance, crucial evidence is destroyed or suppressed, and the charges are dropped, at which point Anne has a conflict between her personal feelings for Remy and her duty to uphold the law.

-It is later revealed that Jack Kellom, Remy's boss, who is his mother's fiancé, and detectives De Soto and Dodge are behind the spate of murders to cover their involvement in heroin smuggling from a boat yard.
-Kellom goes to the boat that has the drugs, where he is confronted by De Soto and Dodge.
-Kellom suggests dumping the drugs; De Soto and Dodge are strongly opposed, and DeSoto shoots Kellom.
-Remy and Anne arrive and are confronted by De Soto and Dodge, and a shootout ensues, resulting in De Soto being shot by a fatally-wounded Kellom.
+It is later revealed that Jack Kellom, Remy's boss, who is his mother's fiancé, and detectives DeSoto and Dodge are behind the spate of murders to cover their involvement in heroin smuggling from a boat yard.
+Kellom goes to the boat that has the drugs, where he is confronted by DeSoto and Dodge.
+Kellom suggests dumping the drugs; DeSoto and Dodge are strongly opposed, and DeSoto shoots Kellom.
+Remy and Anne arrive and are confronted by DeSoto and Dodge, and a shootout ensues, resulting in DeSoto being shot by a fatally-wounded Kellom.
 Remy shoots Dodge with a flare gun, starting a fire; he and Anne barely escape before the boat explodes.
 The final scene shows Remy carrying Anne into her apartment, then the two dancing; it appears they were just married.